lkdm/lab-rs/README.md

 # lab-rs

-My laboratory for experimenting with Rust.
+A laboratory for experimenting with Rust.
+The `main` branch is basicaly the template which I can quickly branch off.